-Metric 19 Percentage of consumers having access to standardized supplier switching process (and its duration) Description Percentage of consumers having access to standardized supplier switching process (and its duration) Purpose This metric is used to measure the availability of a standardized supplier switching process for consumers.
+Metric 19 Percentage of consumers having access to standardised supplier switching process (and its duration) Description Percentage of consumers having access to standardised supplier switching process (and its duration) Purpose This metric is used to measure the availability of a standardised supplier switching process for consumers.
 An easy to use and quick switching process can spur further consumer engagement.
 This metric will inform NRAs about any needs for measures to improve the existing switching process.
 According to the 3rd Package, a supplier switch should take no longer than three weeks, and consumers should receive their final bill within six weeks.
-In the CEER GGP on electricity and gas retail market design, with a focus on switching and billing, there are three recommendations regarding the timing on a supplier switch: 1.
+In the CEER Guidelines of Good Practice on electricity and gas retail market design, with a focus on switching and billing, there are three recommendations regarding the timing on a supplier switch: 1.
 A switch should be executed as quickly as possible.
 This could be as quickly as within 24 hours and in any case within three weeks.
 2. A switch should be possible any day of the week.
 3. No market actor should be able to stop an initiated switch except for limited cases foreseen in the regulatory framework.
 Source of data Research conducted by the NRA and potentially information requests to retailers and/or regulated companies.
-Quantification In order to quantify this metric the NRA should first of all verify the implementation of the switching process by the DSOs.
-It should also calculate the average time between: - the date of the switching request made by the supplier, - and the date when the actual transfer of the client is completed.
+Quantification In order to quantify this metric, the NRA should first of all verify the implementation of the switching process with the DSOs.
+It should also calculate the average time between: the date of the switching request made by the supplier, with all required data provided; and the date when the actual transfer of the client is completed.

 The time required to resolve any legitimate disputes that prevent the transfer according to national regulations should not be included in the calculation.
-Unit of measure Regarding the access of consumers to a standardized switching process: percentage of consumers out of the total number of consumers in the MS Regarding the duration of the switching process: average number of working days to complete the process across all suppliers Data completeness NRAs should have access to such information as part of their existing market monitoring of 3 rd Package indicators.
+Frequency The duration should be measured monthly to annually.
+The percentage of consumers having access to a standardised switching process should be measured annually.
+Unit of measure Regarding the access of consumers to a standardised switching process: percentage of consumers out of the total number of consumers in the MS. Regarding the duration of the switching process: average number of working days to complete the process across all suppliers.
+Data completeness NRAs should have access to such information as part of their existing market monitoring of 3 rd Package indicators.

-2.7 Key property VII: Sufficient consumer engagement A well-functioning market is one in which a number of consumers engage with the market.
+3.7 Key property VII: Sufficient consumer engagement A well-functioning market is one in which a number of consumers engage with the market.